-- 9.1 Finance and Procurement

-- 9.1.1 Recommendations and responses set out in Appendix 1 are cost neutral.
-There are financial implications but as detailed in the responses these are subject to:

-- External funding being achieved

-- Separate decision making processes e.g. any contract negotiation around the Leisure Management contract with Fusion - 9.1.2 It is therefore expected that the majority of recommendations could be enacted with minimal financial impact to the Council. - 9.1.3 There are no savings identified but it could be expected that savings would accrue over time if older residents were more active and healthy. - 9.2 Legal - 9.2.1 Under Section 9F of the Local Government Act 2000 ("LGA"), the Overview and Scrutiny Committee has the power to make reports or recommendations to Cabinet on matters which affect the Council's area or the inhabitants of its area. - 9.2.2 Under Section 9FE of the LGA there is a duty on Cabinet to respond to the Report, indicating what (if any) action Cabinet proposes to take, within two months of receiving the Report and recommendations. - 9.3 Equality - 9.3.1 The Council has a public sector equality duty under the Equality Act (2010) to have due regard to: - Tackle discrimination and victimisation of persons that share the characteristics protected under S4 of the Act.
-These include the characteristics of age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief, sex (formerly gender) and sexual orientation; - advance equality of opportunity between people who share those protected characteristics and people who do not; - foster good relations between people who share those characteristics and people who do not. - 9.3.2 The recommendations of the Panel when fulfilled will contribute towards tackling the poor levels of physical activity amongst older people by advancing equality of opportunity between older people and the wider population. - 9.3.3 As many older people are also disabled, the focus on offering more targeted activities for people with dementia and associated conditions is also positive. - 9.3.4 Older people make up the largest cohort of the inactive in the borough.
+- 7.1.1 Recommendations and responses set out in Appendix 1 are cost neutral.
+There are financial implications but as detailed in the responses, these are subject to: - External funding being achieved - Separate decision making processes e.g. any contract negotiation around the Leisure Management contract with Fusion - 7.1.2 It is therefore expected that the majority of recommendations could be enacted with minimal financial impact to the Council. - 7.1.3 There are no savings identified but it could be expected that savings would accrue over time if older residents were more active and healthy. - 7.2 Legal - 7.2.1 Under Section 9F of the Local Government Act 2000 ('LGA'), the Overview and Scrutiny Committee has the power to make reports or recommendations to Cabinet on matters which affect the Council's area or the inhabitants of its area. - 7.2.2 Under Section 9FE of the LGA there is a duty on Cabinet to respond to the Report, indicating what (if any) action Cabinet proposes to take, within two months of receiving the Report and recommendations. - 7.3 Equality - 7.3.1 The Council has a public sector equality duty under the Equality Act (2010) to have due regard to: - Tackle discrimination and victimisation of persons that share the characteristics protected under S4 of the Act.
+These include the characteristics of age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief, sex (formerly gender) and sexual orientation; - advance equality of opportunity between people who share those protected characteristics and people who do not; - foster good relations between people who share those characteristics and people who do not. - 7.3.2 The recommendations of the Panel when fulfilled will contribute towards tackling the poor levels of physical activity amongst older people by advancing equality of opportunity between older people and the wider population. - 7.3.3 As many older people are also disabled, the focus on offering more targeted activities for people with dementia and associated conditions is also positive. - 7.3.4 Older people make up the largest cohort of the inactive in the borough.
 Inactivity contributes significantly to a wide range of conditions which inhibit an individual from enjoying life.
-Efforts to reduce this will improve social cohesion and advance the ability of older people to participate in civic life. - 9.3.5 Inactivity in older people is worse for BAME and women in this group, thus a more targeted approach to increase activity, as outlined in the recommendations, will reduce the inequality experienced by people from BAME communities and women.
+Efforts to reduce this will improve social cohesion and advance the ability of older people to participate in civic life. - 7.3.5 Inactivity in older people is worse for BAME and women in this group, thus a more targeted approach to increase activity, as outlined in the recommendations, will reduce the inequality experienced by people from BAME communities and women.

-10. Use of Appendices
+8. Use of Appendices

-10.1 Appendix 1 - Responses and updates to the Overview and Scrutiny Committee report recommendations.
+8.1 Appendix 1 - Responses and updates to the Overview & Scrutiny Committee's report recommendations.